SteeltoeOSS/Documentation/guides/stream/stream-intro.md

 ### Quick Start

-This guide will show you how to create a Spring Cloud Stream application that receives messages coming from the messaging middleware of your choice and logs received messages to the console.
+This guide will show you how to create a Steeltoe Stream servfice that receives messages coming from messaging middleware of your choice and logs the received message to the console.

 We call it `LoggingConsumer`.
 While not very practical, it provides a good introduction to some of the main concepts and abstractions, making it easier to digest the rest of this user guide.

-First, **start a rabbitmq server** using the [Steeltoe dockerfile](https://github.com/steeltoeoss/dockerfiles), start a local instance of RabbitMQ.
+First, **start a rabbitmq server** locally using the [Steeltoe dockerfile](https://github.com/steeltoeoss/dockerfiles).

 1. [Creating a Sample Application by Using Steeltoe Initializr](https://start.steeltoe.io)
 1. Name the project `LoggingConsumer`